DevMountain/DevMtn-Node-Introduction/README.md

 Now when a request comes with JSON we can read it by using `req.body`.
 Then the logic is the same as looking at `req.query`, if it has a username update the `user`'s username and if it has a password update `user`'s password.

 In the `/user-body` endpoint let's add the logic to update our `user` object.
+Then test your endpoint with postman.
 ### Solution
 <details>
 <summary> index.js </summary>